-Or, download Smoopa, a comparison app that lets you join forces with other shoppers to scout for the best prices for your favorite products.
+Or, download Smoopa, a comparison app that lets you join forces with other shoppers to scout the best prices on your favorite products.

-Don’t forget your favorite store apps or e-mail lists to stay informed of daily discounts and freebies.
+Don’t forget to download your favorite store apps or subscribe to their e-mail lists to stay informed of daily discounts and freebies.

-Plus, RetailMeNot is the best place to find coupon codes both online and in the stores.
+Plus, RetailMeNot is the best place to find coupon codes both online and in stores.

 Be a Master Planner

-So while you’re out on Black Friday, access the Cyber Monday site to see if you can get a better deal by waiting until Cyber Monday, which is December 1, 2014.
+While you’re out on Black Friday, access the Cyber Monday site to see if you can get a better deal by waiting.

 Be a Master Decorator

 Wrap each gift as you get it.
-Don’t forget to label for whom each gift is intended.
+And don’t forget to mark who it’s for.

-You may want to keep a master list of the gifts, annotating the contents as you buy and wrap them.
-Awesome Notes is a good app that will help you stay organized by combining notes with your “to do” list.
+You may want to keep a master list of gifts, annotating the contents as you buy and wrap them.
+Awesome Notes is an app that organizes and combines your notes with your “to do” list.